OwenMaine/ngxequities/README.md

 ## Features

-- **Web-based Dashboard**: A user-friendly interface to view the scraped stock market data.
+- **Web-based Dashboard**: A user-friendly interface to view the stock market data.
 - **API Endpoints**: Provides data in JSON format and a downloadable CSV file.
 - **JWT Authentication**: Secures the API endpoints using JSON Web Tokens (JWT).